LIST: 35 Must-Visit Historical Places in the Philippines

 Jose Rizal Shrine, Dapitan

-This landmark in Dapitan, Zamboanga City, sits in the estate bought by Jose Rizal himself using his lottery winnings.
+This landmark in Dapitan, Zamboanga City, is located in the estate that Jose Rizal himself bought with his lottery winnings.
 Jose Rizal Shrine tells the story of Jose Rizal in Dapitan, where he went into exile.
 Aside from the shrine itself, you can also explore the Jose Rizal Memorial Protected Landscape.

 Address: Purok Linao, Talisay, Dapitan City, Zamboanga del Norte